enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     internal, but it can be set by hand.
 For non-cosmological simulations, it can be the easier refinement criteria to specify.
 It is the mass above which a refinement occurs if the ``CellFlaggingMethod`` is appropriately set.
 For cosmological simulations, it is specified in units such that the entire mass in the computational volume is 1.0, otherwise it is in code units.
-There are five numbers here again, as per the above parameter.
+There are 9 numbers here again, as per the above parameter.
 Default: none ``MinimumMassForRefinementLevelExponent`` (external).
     This parameter modifies the behaviour of the above parameter.
 As it